 Superman: The Movie was the first superhero blockbuster and its sequel, Superman II set the template for a superhero sequel.
 And yet, not only is it likely that younger audiences might find them boring, but many fans of the modern comics and animations blame the films — which create "the Donnerverse" — for the entirety of Superman's hatedom.

 It also wasn't too long ago that Spider-Man 2 was seen as the benchmark for what Superhero movies should try to achieve; mixing the fantasy/campiness of the comics with realism.
-Much like Superman before it, with the release of even more realistic superhero movies such (Iron Man and The Dark Knight), the Sam Raimi trilogy has started to show it's age, and is no longer held in as high esteem as they once were.
+Much like Superman before it.
+With the release of even more realistic and serious superhero movies (such as Iron Man, The Dark Knight Saga, and Captain America: The Winter Soldier), or less realistic but with huge action set pieces and witty dialogue like The Avengers, the Sam Raimi trilogy has started to show its age, and is no longer held in as high esteem as they once were.